mmistakes/minimal-mistakes/_posts/2016-12-07-debugging-carthage-dependencies.markdown

 cat-names = CatNames
 dog-names = DogNames
 ```
-Not the for the purpose of Rome this is __not a valid Romefile__ but it will do for the script
+Note that for the purpose of Rome this is __not a valid Romefile__, but it will do for the script

 ### Usage